eliainnocenti/eliainnocenti/README.md

 ### Welcome to My Projects

 This repository contains an organized index of all my projects and repositories.
-You can find the detailed index in the [index.md](resources/index.md) file located in the `resources` directory.
+You can find the detailed [`index`](resources/index.md) in the `resources` directory.

 ### How to reach me: